 IEEE 802 LMSC follows Japan’s regulatory activities regarding radio local area network (RLAN) and supports MIC proceedings on enabling Standard Power (SP) using automatic frequency control (AFC) for spectrum sharing with fixed communication systems operated in 5925 MHz to 7125 MHz and authorizing 6425 MHz to 7125 MHz for very low power (VLP) and low power indoor (LPI) modes of operation.

-IEEE 802 LMSC applauds and appreciate MIC progress in finalizing technical conditions on Client-to-Client (C2C) communications as well as the coverage for 320 MHz channel bandwidth in the 6 GHz band published in September 2023.
+IEEE 802 LMSC applauds and appreciate MIC’s progress in finalizing technical conditions on Client-to-Client (C2C) communications as well as the coverage for 320 MHz channel bandwidth in the 6 GHz band published in September 2023.
 In particular, IEEE 802 LMSC recognizes MIC taking the global leadership in finalizing detailed technical specifications for C2C.
-As we stated in our filing in August of this year [Reference TBD], C2C is critical to efficiency of spectrum utilization and enabling of different Wi-Fi application, use-cases and industry segments and business models in the 6 GHz band.
+As we stated in our filing in August 2023 [Reference TBD], C2C is critical to efficiency of spectrum utilization and enabling a diverse set of different Wi-Fi applications, use-cases and industry segments and business models in the 6 GHz band across the globe.

 Please find below the IEEE 802 LMSC’s specific comments on this consultation focusing on the aspect of the consultation related to the 6 GHz band (i.e., 5925 MHz to 7125 MHz).